 - 3.4.1.
-One (1) hour after the last PM train and/or bus: - a) Station Building and/or Bus Terminal lighting to drop to 30% illumination. - b) Tunnel lighting to drop to 50% illumination. - c) Parking structure lighting to drop to security lighting (i.e. 30% or better). - d) Occupancy sensors shall be provided on Station Building and/or Bus Terminal lighting controls. - e) Tunnel lighting shall be on occupancy sensors.
+One (1) hour after the last PM train and/or bus: - a) Station Building and/or Bus Terminal lighting to drop to 30% illumination; - b) Tunnel lighting to drop to 50% illumination; - c) Parking structure lighting to drop to security lighting (i.e. 30% or better); - d) Occupancy sensors shall be provided on Station Building and/or Bus Terminal lighting controls; - e) Tunnel lighting shall be on occupancy sensors.
 When no motion is detected, the lights shall drop 50% output, as noted above.
-Once motion is detected, lighting shall turn on to 100%. - f) Occupancy sensors shall be provided on Parking Structure lighting controls.
+Once motion is detected, lighting shall turn on to 100%; - f) Occupancy sensors shall be provided on Parking Structure lighting controls; and - g) Can be disabled as part of a master shut off noted in section 3.7